 Shows don’t come more than that of Bonanza.
 Set during the 1860s, this show could give audiences some lighthearted laughs and confront them with serious topics seamlessly.
 Sunday evenings showed Americans a family they could get inspiration from.
 And behind the powerful legacy of Bonanza was a powerful cast.
 But where are they now?
 We’re going to jump right into things here…

 The Cartwright family lived in Virginia City, Nevada, though sometimes they also appeared in the age of dinosaurs thanks to an episode of The Flintstones.
 And through it all, they made television history by confronting racism and showing an interracial marriage.
 To this day, Bonanza is the biggest show credit on a lot of these people’s lists.
-But the cast still got up to some truly remarkable work after the fact.
+But the cast still got up to some truly remarkable work after the fact, and although many of them are long gone now, they still deserve to be celebrated.
 So, let’s explore that subsequent work right here.

 1. Lorne Greene – Ben Cartwright

 In a show with a lot of horses, Lorne Greene stands out as the busiest workhorse of all.
 He was one of the few cast members who appeared in every single episode of Bonanza.
 For reference, that totals up to 431.
 Thanks to his performance on the show, and Bonanza‘s overall impact, Greene really had to appear as often as possible.
 No one wanted to miss a chance to see TV Guide’s 2nd Favorite Dad.
 But Greene stimulated the show’s success behind the scenes as well.
 When the Cartwrights started as rude to guests, Greene suggested making them more welcoming, especially since their business served the greater community.
 They tried his change out and popularity soared.